MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbServer/plan-your-deployment/clients-and-devices/srs2-release-note.md

 | RTM-VERSION (1.0.8) | 7/12/2016  |

-## <a name="skype-room-systems-v2-feature-introduction-and-issue-resolution"></a>Skype-Chatroom-Systemen v2 Feature Einführung und Behebung
+## <a name="microsoft-teams-rooms-feature-introduction-and-issue-resolution"></a>Microsoft-Teams Chatrooms Feature Einführung und Behebung

 ### <a name="40780-03142018"></a>4.0.78.0 (14/03/2018)